Header image

 Engaging organizational dialogue and reflection

-The Bannock and Banter series is led by Kinwa Bluesky, Senior Manager, Indigenous Initiatives, and supported by members of the Aboriginal Steering Committee, Bannock & Banter is a kitchen table-style discussion offering a time and space for HELP faculty, students and staff to discuss and reflect on our individual and collective responsibilities toward the United Nations Declaration of the Rights of the Child, in conjunction with the United Nations Declaration on the Rights of Indigenous Peoples, the Truth and Reconciliation’s Calls to Action, and the Murdered and National Inquiry into Missing and Murdered Indigenous Women and Girls’ Calls for Justice.
+The Bannock and Banter series is led by Kinwa Bluesky, Senior Manager, Indigenous Initiatives, and supported by members of the Aboriginal Steering Committee.
+Bannock & Banter is a kitchen table-style discussion offering a time and space for HELP faculty, students and staff to discuss and reflect on our individual and collective responsibilities toward the United Nations Declaration of the Rights of the Child, in conjunction with the United Nations Declaration on the Rights of Indigenous Peoples, the Truth and Reconciliation’s Calls to Action, and the Murdered and National Inquiry into Missing and Murdered Indigenous Women and Girls’ Calls for Justice.
 HELP centers these calls and declarations to orient our ongoing reconciliation work and to support our collective efforts to decolonize and empower Indigenous communities, families, and children.

 Resources